R0S1EP0S1ES/R0S1EP0S1ES/README.md

 I'm usually cuddling with friends or hiding in trees.
 Sometimes I age regress [(@cweamdawabbit)](https://github.com/cweamdawabbit) so, iwec at those times!
 # -------------------------------------☆---------------------------------
 #     ⠀  ⠀  ⠀ ⠀  ⠀   ⠀   ⠀   ⠀   ⠀   ⠀   ⠀ ᵦₑ𝆑ₒᵣₑ yₒᵤ ᵢₙₜₑᵣₐ𝄴ₜ
-i am bodily 13(mentally 14-15), so sometimes my mind will flip to being immature at times.
+i am bodily 12 (mentally 14-15), so sometimes my mind will flip to being immature at times.
 I both involuntarily and voluntarily age regress, sometimes I am only parshily age regressed or just acting like a child.
 I have undiagnosed ADHD! (but it will be soon!)
 I also have BPD, GAD, C-PTSD, and selective mutism so, please iwc at all times!